plandes/datdesc/README.md

 ## Community

 Please star this repository and let me know how and where you use this API.
-Contributions as pull requests, feedback and any input is welcome.
+[Contributions](CONTRIBUTING.md) as pull requests, feedback, and any input is welcome.

 ## License